freeCodeCamp/guide/src/pages/html/lists/index.md

 title: Lists
 ---
 ## Lists
-Lists are used to display multiply items.
+Lists are used to display multiple items.
 There are 3 types of lists.

 #### Unordered and ordered lists
-Ordered lists are another word for numbered lists.
+Ordered lists are numbered lists.
 You create an ordered list using the `<ol>` tag.
-Ordered lists are another word for bulleted lists.
+Unordered lists are bulleted lists.
 You create an unordered list using the `<ul>` tag.

 Within the `<ol>` or `<ul>` tags, you need to put the items in the list.
 You add them using a `<li>` tag.
 Here is an example of an unordered list with items:
 ```HTML